ax-ri/axc/README.md

 ### Build

-In the root directory of the project, run `make depend all` to build the project.
+First, clone this repository.
+Then, in the root directory of the project, run `make depend && make` to build the project.

 ### Run